AD – This is a paid advertorial but all thoughts are my own

 When I was at school, I wanted to be a fitness instructor.
 That was my dream.
 I did extra GCSE P.E, I was in the tennis team and did after school trampolining among other things.
 I also went to gym loads – I think I was only 16 when I got my first gym membership!
 That particular dream went down hill when I started sixth form but the fact is, I’ve always loved fitness and sport.
 Ever since I was much younger.

 So being back on my own fitness journey feels great.
 I love being active again.
+I love sticking my music on (the Jabra true wireless earbuds are great for workouts!) and being in my body.
 But there’s been a lot to learn and a lot to think about and I wanted to share those pointers with you today.
 Things to think about when you start your fitness journey!

 Finding exercise that you enjoy